xzzhang2/xzzhang2.github.io/pages/teaching.md

 description: Xinzhi Zhang's teaching record
 ---

-I have taught and proposed several interdisciplinary courses on digital media studies, multimedia storytelling, and the application of data science in media communication, such as *AI for Digital Media*, *Computational Journalism*, *Social Media Data Acquisition and Processing with Python*, and *Integrated Data-Driven Storytelling*.
-I also supervise postgraduate and undergraduate research projects and dissertations.
+I have taught and proposed several interdisciplinary courses on digital media studies, multimedia storytelling, and the application of data science in media communication, such as *AI for Digital Media*, *Computational Journalism*, *Social Media Data Acquisition and Processing*, and *Integrated Data-Driven Storytelling*.
+I also supervise postgraduate and undergraduate research projects.

+I am looking for PhD/Mphil students and research assistants working for interdisciplinary projects related to computational journalism and data-driven storytelling, social media data analytics, and digital popular culture.
+Please email me your CV and credentials.
+You are also welcome to apply the [Hong Kong PhD Fellowship Scheme (HKPFS)](https://cerg1.ugc.edu.hk/hkpfs/index.html).

 ---